alexcepoi/cake/README.rst

-It uses a simple python script (Cakefile) located in the project root to define its task.
+It uses a simple python script (Cakefile) located in the project root to define its tasks.
-The tasks can also be loaded from random locations.
-Cake can be run from anywhere within the project
+Cake can be run and can run tasks from anywhere within the project.

 Features
 ---------------------------------------------------